Little Yellow Wheelbarrow

 Lilacs

-Lilacs can grow quite large if you need a flowering shrub in a large space or you can plant dwarf varieties that stay much smaller (and even rebloom later in the season).
-Revered for their beauty, pleasant green foliage, sweet aroma, and ease of care, lilacs are a top choice when it comes to flowering shrubs.
+Lilacs can grow quite large if you need a flowering shrub in ample space, or you can plant dwarf varieties that stay much smaller (and even rebloom later in the season).
+Revered for their beauty, lovely green foliage, sweet aroma, and ease of care, lilacs are a top choice when it comes to flowering bushes for front-of-house landscaping.
 You can plant them anywhere you need to add curb appeal to your landscaping.

-Water Needs: Let the soil dry out a little; do best with deep, infrequent watering
+Water Needs: Let the soil dry out a little; does best with deep but infrequent watering.

 Height: 3-8 feet, 8-20 feet (depending on variety)